Hesse: Flag and anthem

 The flag colors of Hesse are red and white, which are printed on a Hessian sack.
 The civil flag of Hesse resembles that of Monaco's and, particularly, Indonesia's.
-The Hessian coat of arms shows a lion rampant striped with red and white.
+The Hessian coat of arms shows a lion rampant striped with red and white (silver), on a blue field.
 The official anthem of Hesse is called "Hessenlied" ("Song of Hesse") and was written by Albrecht Brede (music) and Carl Preser (lyrics).

 Demographics

 Hesse has a population of over 6 million, nearly 4 million of which is concentrated in the Rhein-Main region (German: Rhein-Main Gebiet) in the south of the state, an area that includes the most populous city, Frankfurt am Main, the capital Wiesbaden, and Darmstadt and Offenbach.
 The population of Hesse is predicted to shrink by 4.3% by 2030, with the biggest falls in the north of the state, especially in the area around the city of Kassel.
 Frankfurt is the fastest growing city with a predicted rise in population of 4.8% by 2030.
-Frankfurt's growth is driven by its importance as a financial centre and it receives immigrants from all over the world: in 2015 over half of the city's population had an immigrant background.
+Frankfurt's growth is driven by its importance as a financial centre and it receives immigrants from all over the world: in 2015 over half of the city's population had a migration background.